V00D00-child/Pomodoro-Timer/README.md

 * Step 1: Click the Pomodoro.jar from the list of files
 * Step 2: Click the Download button to download the Pomodoro.jar file.
 The file will be save to your local machine
-* Step 3: On your local machine find and go to the folder that saves your downloads.
+* Step 3: On your local machine find the folder that saves your downloads.
-* Step 4: Locate the Pomodoro.jar file in that folder.Copy and paste the file to the desktop.
+* Step 4: Locate the Pomodoro.jar file in that folder.
+Copy and paste the file to the desktop.
-* Step 5: One the Pomodoro.jar file is copied to your desktop.
+* Step 5: Once the Pomodoro.jar file is copied to your desktop.
 Double click to run.

 ## Built With